elliejeanclark/startup/notes.md

 ## Quoting Code
 you can call out code with single back ticks. `like this.`
 However I can also just be fancy and do a bo of code with three back ticks before and after. ```like this.```
+## Color Models
+call out colors within a sentence by using back ticks. `#000000`
+Hex, RGB, and HSL work.
+## Links
+Links work by wrapping the link text in straight brackets, and then the WRL in parentheses.
+[Click Me](https://www.youtube.com/watch?v=dQw4w9WgXcQ)
+Relative links also work in the same way.
+## Images
+add an ! and then wrap the alt text in square brackets and then the image link in parentheses to add images.
+## Lists
+Make unordered lists by preceding one or more lines of text with a dash, star, or plus.
+To order the list, precede each line with a number.
+Nested lists work by indenting one or more items below another item.
+Then add a list marker star or dash.
+Task listsl preface the list items with a hyphen and a space then square brackets.
+To mark the task as complete, put an x in the braket.
+To escape the parentheses at the beginng of a task if you are adding them, you will need to use the '\' character.
+## Emojis
+Emojis are fun and you can use them with the : symbols surrounding the name of the emoji. :grin: :poop: :cat:
+## MISC
+Paragraphs are creating by leaving a blank line in between lines of text.
+New lines are created by two or more spaces after the line and then hitting enter.
+Footnotes have the square brackets, and then the carrot symbol with the number of the footnote.
+Then at the bottom of the document you add the cooresponding foot note symbol and a :.